wommy/rd/22/03-mar.md

 # 03 | march

+## 03/28 | rd

+new rd workflow

+1.

+the big part of the workflow is the writing and the publishing the workflow is the writing and the publishing

+if i dont publish, the writing doesnt matter

+so i will publish

+i am publishing, im just not broadcasting it

+what enables the broadcast

+after hitting the api, the site needs to build

+one of the

+- [ ] play/pause button
+- [ ] redo bar
+	- [ ] top
+	- [ ] blocking

+- [ ] i will bring that keyboard with me

+- [ ] buy laptop stand

+- [ ] fix P key chromebook
+- [ ] fix dell keyboard, | hopefully thats all it is

+### Tudo is killing me | 1802

+i still need to be writing tudos
+	the workflow isnt working
+	there isnt a product at the end of the operation

+> laptop workflow

+- [ ] buy a thinkpad on ebay, facebook marketplace
+- [ ] buy a new CPU for r0y

+- ? [ ] could i `.reverse()` the stream to read Rd bottom to top

+	> [ ] - PUBLISH RD

 ## week 3 | 16 | cy4n | highdive

 ### 0023 | rambles , so whats the move tom